 From that time until the early to mid 2010s, YouTube shifted from being a much scoffed-at ‘cat video’ platform to one where niche communities could thrive and media companies started to see bigger value as a distribution platform (thanks in part to YouTube’s Original Content Initiative that doled out 100s of millions of dollars to bring high-quality content and budget-rich advertisers to the platform).

-The first creator empires were built during these foundational years of YouTube.
+The first creator-founder empires were built during these foundational years of YouTube.
 Gary Vee, Bo Burnham, John and Hank Green, Michelle Phan, and even Justin Bieber, to name a few, developed massively successful careers and entrepreneurial ventures after first launching on YouTube during this era.

 These creator-founder success stories inspired an entire generation to embrace the possibility of “creator as a career” in what we now call the creator economy.